 Blowing insulation into wall or ceiling cavities and/or installing roof caps is a job for a trained professional with proper equipment.
 Neither activity should be attempted by even the most capable do-it-yourselfer, as permanent structural damage and/or personal injury could easily result.
 A good source for a recommendation of a capable contractor-installer would probably be the Weatherization Department of your local Community Action Agency.

 To further improve your manufactured home's energy efficiency, consider:

 You can use renewable energy to provide electricity, heating, and cooling for your manufactured home.
 Renewable energy systems not only lower energy costs, but also reduce pollution from fossil fuels.

 You might consider:

-- Installing a geothermal heat pump (GHP), which can provide space heating and cooling.
+- Installing a geothermal heat pump (GHP), also known as ground source heat pumps, which can provide space heating and cooling.
 GHPs are most cost-effective to install at the same time as the manufactured home.
 The systems can’t be moved, so GHPs only work for permanently sited manufactured homes.